 When it comes to business analytics, according to a Qlik/IDC study, three out of four companies that invested in data management and analytics increased their revenue, operational efficiency, and profitability by over 15%.
 The bottom-line?
 Data helps you make better business decisions.
 To be more specific, it helps you learn more about your operations, customers, and general business processes.

 All that said, what types of data are most common?

 - Structured data is well-organized data that can be found in spreadsheets, database tables, and CVS tables.
 However, it may surprise you to learn that it is not always easy to analyze and interpret this type of data

-- Unstructured data is any information that doesn’t fit neatly into a database, which includes pictures, video, audio files, analog signals, and human speech.
+- Unstructured data is any information that doesn’t fit neatly into a database.
+It includes pictures, video, audio files, analog signals, and human speech.
 Not surprisingly, unstructured data can be difficult to interpret.

 How to search data in multiple information systems

 According to IDC, your employees, organization, and customers created up to 6.4 zettabytes of data in 2020.
 By 2025, structured vs unstructured data will be represented by the 80:20 ratio.
 Thus, 80 percent of all data will be unstructured and therefore much harder to find and analyze.